Johann Beckmann: Life

 He was in the habit of taking his students into the workshops, that they might acquire a practical as well as a theoretical knowledge of different processes and handicrafts.
 While thus engaged he determined to trace the history and describe the existing condition of each of the arts and sciences on which he was lecturing.
 But even Beckmann's industry and ardour were unable to overtake the amount of study necessary for this task.
 He therefore confined his attention to several practical arts and trades; and to these labors we owe his Beiträge zur Geschichte der Erfindungen (1780–1805), translated into English as the History of Inventions, discoveries and origins (1797, 4th ed 1846) a work in which he relates the origin, history and recent condition of the various machines, utensils, etc., employed in trade and for domestic purposes.
 This work entitles Beckmann to be regarded as the founder of scientific technology, a term which he was the first to use in 1772.

 Beckmann's approach was that of a scholar working in the Enlightenment, and his analytical writings on technology mirrored the work of Diderot and his Encyclopedie, and the Descriptions des Arts et Metiers.
-He must have been inspired by the taxonomic work of Linnaeus and the Bibliothtecae of Albrecht von Haller.
+He must have been inspired by the taxonomic work of Linnaeus and the Bibliothecae of Albrecht von Haller.
 Nothing similar was being produced in English at that time.
 He was the first to write historical and critical accounts of the techniques of craft and manufacture and publish classifications of techniques.
 His goal was to produce a survey which would inspire others to make useful improvements.

 In 1772 Beckmann was elected a member of the Royal Society of Göttingen, and he contributed valuable scientific dissertations to its proceedings until 1783, when he withdrew from all further share in its work.
 He was also member of scientific societies in Celle, Halle, Munich, Erfurt, Amsterdam, Stockholm and Saint Petersburg.